emilioforrer/blog/kubernetes-inter-pod-anti-affinity-and-de-scheduler/README.md

 ## Introduction

 Before talking about affinity and anti-affinity inside a Kubernetes cluster, let's first understand what  Kubernetes is.
-Kubernetes is a platform to manage and orchestrate workloads and services based on containers that offer a lot of features such as auto-scaling (vertical and horizontal), container replicas, secret management, etc.
+Kubernetes is a platform to manage and orchestrate workloads and services based on containers that offer a lot of features such as auto-scaling (vertical and horizontal), container replicas, secrets management, etc.

 Kubernetes also offers 2 important scheduling features that can be configured, to place pods inside the nodes.
 Those features are: